Blog

 Leverage Your Analytics and Respond to Customer Behavior

-Sellers can leverage many different verticals to reach their audience.
-Whether it’s a social media campaign or product promotion at Costco, sellers must purposefully test their products and use data and consumer insights to inform their pricing strategies.
+Sellers can utilize various channels to reach their audience.
+Whether it’s a social media campaign or product promotion at Costco, leveraging consumer behavior analysis allows sellers to purposefully test their products and use data-driven insights to inform their pricing strategies, ensuring they align with customer preferences and behaviors.
+Integrating image SEO optimization can further refine your approach by improving your products’ online visibility and drawing more traffic to your site.
 For instance, if you notice that Friday is your most profitable day for a particular item, you could run a social media campaign only on that day to maximize your budget.
 If you notice that bundling a humidifier with a free bottle of essential oil drastically increases sales in a Costco, you should use the same strategy on your online storefront.
 Your customers’ online shopping habits can also be used in price optimization.
 Has a particular shirt earned a lot of likes on your social media channels?
 If the demand is increasing because of this exposure, perhaps the price can be adjusted upwards accordingly.
 Conversely, if you see shoppers are putting a particular item in their cart but not following through on a purchase, you may be able to close the sale with a lower price tag.
 Some businesses even set prices that are slightly less than a round number, so customers think they are getting a deal.
 Track your crucial analytics metrics, such as organic traffic, ROAS, and bounce rate monthly, and use it to adjust your marketing campaigns and pricing to maximize sales.
 Check out our guide on the key ecommerce KPIs metrics to track.

 Optimize Your Layout